 We do not accept Facebook submissions, mail in photo submissions or email submissions.
 We do not accept walk-ins during the week (only at the open calls).
 We must meet everyone in person at an open call session to properly critique and evaluate talent levels.
 We only represent professional actors and models with coaching, industry experience or both.
 We do not represent babies.
-We begin working with kids at age 4-5, when they are able to read and/or take direction.
+We begin working with kids at age 5-6 years old, depending on when they are able to read and take direction.

 INFORMATION ABOUT OPEN CALL SESSIONS FOR MODELS & ACTORS LOOKING FOR AGENCY REPRESENTATION: